fusioncharts/dev_centre_docs/fusiontime/getting-started/export-charts-fusiontime.md

 * The <span> ![image]({% site.baseurl %}/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button is then visible on the top-right corner of the chart.

 Hover over this button to see the dropdown menu with export options.
-From the menu rendered, select the required format.
-The chart is downloaded to your machine in the selected format.
+From the menu, select the required format.
+The chart is exported to your machine in the selected format.

 A time-series chart with export enabled is shown below.
 Hover over the <span> ![image]({% site.baseurl %}/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button and select the required export format.